Sleep Problems: Importance of Sleep for Our Mental Health

 “Get Sleep” – Ways to Cope

 Sleep problems create a huge impact on the well-being of individuals.
 A sleep-deprived person’s GP should be the first go-to person for assessment.
-Without a GP’s referral, it may be quite challenging to get the help of a professional who specializes in mental health service and sleep problems.
+Without a GP’s referral, it may be quite challenging to get the help of a professional who specializes in mental health services and sleep problems.
 Nowadays, and due to the current pandemic the world is going through because of Covid 19, online mental health counselling has picked up popularity, especially in regional areas where mental health support may be out of range, distance-wise.

 A lifestyle change should also be considered when a person suffers from sleep problems.
 An increased level of physical activity can help people fall asleep faster and deeper with less wakening during the night.
 Meditation may help as well, but if all else fails, professional mental health care services can also be a positive choice to treat sleep problems.
 Regardless of what it takes for us to get a good night’s sleep, let us not cease exploring the possible remedies that are available out there.